sendwithus/docs/v1/dripcampaign.md

 #### Params:

 - recipient
    - address              -- The recipient's email address
    - name (optional)      -- The recipient's name
 - cc (optional)           -- An array of CC recipients, of the format {"address":"cc@email.com"}
 - bcc (optional)          -- An array of BCC recipients, of the format {"address":"bcc@email.com"}
 - sender (optional)
    - address              -- The sender's email address
    - reply_to             -- The sender's reply-to address
    - name                 -- The sender's name
 - email_data (optional)   -- Object containing email template data
 - tags (optional)         -- Array of tags (as strings)
 - esp\_account (optional) -- ID of the ESP Account to send this email through. ex: esp\_1a2b3c4d5e
+- locale (optional)       -- Locale to send emails with

 #### Sample Request